Shane-Bath/Hangman/README.md

 ## Bugs
 I had originally coded  the game into different functions and modules.
 Unfortunately, this created a number of issues and introduced bugs into the game.
 Due to time pressure and in order to get a working code, I abandoned the multiple modules approach, and I placed the body of the main code is one main module and fewer functions.
 This resolved most of the issues.

 However an example of a bug remains.
 When the player reaches the end of game, there is an option to select a number 1 or 2, to either continue or end the game.
-When I run the code from the main module part_one.py, if the player selects 2 the game ends, breaks in the terminal.
-When the game is running the from the run.py file, if the player select 2, the secret word line is printed along with the placeholder and the end game line is repeated.
+When I ran the code from the main module part_one.py, if the player selects 2 the game ends, breaks in the terminal.
+When the game is run from the run.py file, when the player select 2, the secret word line is printed along with the placeholder and the end game line is repeated.
 If the player selects 2 again the game will end.

 I attempted a number of solutions, including moving the while == true loop which contains the break word.
-Change the number_guess variable to 0, if 2 is selected, if the player had not exhausted all of his lives (wins the game), with different result but not quite fixing the bug.
+Change the number_guess variable to 0 etc, but not quite fixing the bug.
 Unfortunately to due time and as it is not game breaking, it remains in the game.

 After the game was deployed to Heroku, the display did not show the placeholders in the same style as the terminal.
-The terminal placeholders had gap between each letter, but on Heroku display there no gaps.
+The terminal placeholders had a gap between each letter, but on Heroku display there were no gaps.
 I did not want to use the list display style with the square brackets, and I had changed to .join style _ _ _ _ _ originally.
 But for playability and I decided to revert back to the list style **['_','_',]** .
-This was forced me, and would preferred to display the placeholder with brackets and commas.
+This was forced on me, and would have preferred to display the placeholder with brackets and commas.

 ## Deployment
 As Python is a back-end language I am deploying the project to Heroku.
 To deploy the project, the follow steps must be followed.